 }

-The advantage of the method is evident.
-Faster, more comfortable, simple (and more “pro”).
-Disadvantages, as we have commented, we have to wait to receive all the bytes.
-Note that the condition has changed and the reception is not performed until all the bytes of the frame have been received.
+The advantage of this method is evident.
+Faster, more convenient, simpler (and more “pro”).
+Disadvantages, as we have mentioned, we have to wait to receive all the bytes.
+Notice that the condition has changed and reception does not occur until all bytes of the frame have been received.

-Therefore, we have as a constraint the size of the serial port buffer, which in the case of Arduino Uno and Nano is 64 bytes.
-If a larger frame is needed, we can either change the value in the HardwareSerial.h library or, more recommended, divide the transmission into several packets.
+Therefore, we are constrained by the size of the serial port buffer, which in the case of Arduino Uno and Nano is 64 bytes.
+If a larger frame is needed, we can either change the value in the HardwareSerial.h library or, more recommended, divide the sending into several packets.

-On the other hand, again, keep in mind the possible differences in the size in bytes of the different types of variables.
+On the other hand, once again, be very aware of the possible differences in byte size of the different variable types.

-In the next entry, we will see a generalization of the case for sending arbitrary groupings of data in the form of structures or objects.
+In the next post, we will see a generalization of this case for sending arbitrary groupings of data in the form of structures or objects.